ForgeRock/ds-operator/DEVELOPMENT.md

 kubectl delete -f hack/ds.yaml
 ```

-### Development mode
+### Development and Debug modes

-Development mode enables two features:
+Development /Debug mode enables two features:

-* The ldap connection to the pod uses localhost
+* export DEV_MODE=true: The ldap connection to the pod uses localhost
-* Debug containers will be injected into the DS pods
+* export DEBUG_CONTAINER=true: Debug containers will be injected into the DS pods

 When testing out of cluster, the controller on your desktop needs to open ldap connections to the directory that is